FabianKruger/molprivacy/README.md

 # Training data privacy assessment for molecular property prediction

 Python package to assess how much information somebody can deduct from a neural network trained on some (confidential) training data for molecular property prediction.
+Corresponding paper: [Journal of Cheminformatics](https://doi.org/10.1186/s13321-025-00982-w)

 ## Getting Started